 Mia, thank you for being an awesome mediator and making sure that all the outcomes were relevant and to the point.
 I generally mean this in the kindest way I do hope we don't need to come back to your service again.
 I mean this from the bottom of my heart, thank you for making sure both my children were listened to.

-Dear Mia, thank you for the mediation not only was the outcome really good but how you spoke to me, explained the process to me separately and put me at ease, it made me feel reassured that you was not going to take sides and it wasn't me against all other professionals there, you controlled the room really well so everyone got there turn to speak at there own pace and no one talking over each other, I am really happy to have had you there and if ever need mediation again you would be the first person I would call, thank you.
+Mia, thank you for the mediation; not only was the outcome really good but how you spoke to me, explained the process to me separately and put me at ease, it made me feel reassured that you were not going to take sides and it wasn't me against all other professionals there.
+You controlled the room really well so everyone got their turn to speak at their own pace with no one talking over each other.
+I am really happy to have had you there and if I ever need mediation again you would be the first person I would call.

 Mediation is a highly successful way, quick and cheaper way of resolving disputes.
 Recent statistics show 89% of those attending mediation reach a settlement.